DrBlackross/Jetson-Based-relearning-cryptobot-for-kraken/README.md

 (I reworked this from my other script for a raspberrypi, jetson is MUCH faster once you get torch properly installed)

+## BTW, this is the kraken test address DBeziNpJSnRqvhJYQxgnVv5Lfc62BTd5WW
+##### /\ (in case you want to track it, 11/28/25 is my latest top up with a new updated version of the script i'll post here if it works) /\

 [transformer-base-Ai-kraken](http://https://github.com/DrBlackross/transformer-base-Ai-kraken "transformer-base-Ai-kraken")

 ## This Script is a AI-powered cryptocurrency trading bot in python featuring **double optimization**, **fee-aware trading**, and **real-time web dashboard**.
 Built with Transformer architecture and optimized for aggressive trading strategies on a Jetson Nano Orin.